mazek/LiveNewsBoard/README.md

 This is a learning project.
 Don't get too serious ;)

-Any help and suggestion appreciated.
+Any help and suggestions appreciated.